 We’ve been around the block.
-Stone Aerospace founder Dr. Bill Stone began designing mission-driven equipment for expeditionary exploration almost forty years ago.
+Stone Aerospace founder Dr. Bill Stone began designing mission-driven equipment for expeditionary exploration over forty years ago.
 Discover our history with this quick tour down the trail of invention that followed.

 1980 High Pressure Life Support

 When exploration of the extraordinarily deep (-1475 m) system of caves on Mexico’s Huautla Plateau hit an underwater tunnel at the -1353 m level, the U.S. Deep Caving Team (USDCT) was stopped by the limits of existing technology—metal diving tanks of sufficient range were too heavy to transport down the 3,000 meters of ropes that were rigged to reach the flooded tunnel.
 Stone led the development of the first high pressure composite Scuba system in the fall of 1980.
-Working with Acurex-Aerotherm, the NASA Crew Systems Division, and Sherwood-Selpac the engineering team developed a 400 bar rated S-glass/epoxy tank that carried 2600 liters of compressed air and weighed only 8.3 kg.
-Regulators and valves were developed specially to handle this pressure and were among the first to employ DIN style captured oring designs for safety.
-The USDCT team used this in 1981 and in 1984 (upper and lower left) to explore more than 2 kilometers of underwater tunnels inside the Huautla Plateau.
+Working with Acurex-Aerotherm, the NASA Crew Systems Division, and Sherwood-Selpac, the engineering team developed a 400 bar rated S-glass/epoxy tank that carried 2600 liters of compressed air and weighed only 8.3 kg.
+Regulators and valves were developed specially to handle this pressure and were among the first to employ DIN style captured o-ring designs for safety.
+The USDCT team used this in 1981 and in 1984 to explore more than 2 kilometers of underwater tunnels inside the Huautla Plateau.

 1984 Cis-Lunar MK1